 SEO refers to Search Engine Optimization.
 All that means is that when you write an article online, the words in that article mesh well with a search engine.
 That way, if someone searches “Primary Care Telemedicine 90024”, they might stumble on an article you wrote on your own website.

 I recorded a podcast about SEO which might be worth listening to.

-You can hire someone who can go through your site and create the proper SEO architecture to turn your writing or newsletters into an effective marketing tool.
+You can hire someone to go through your site and create the proper SEO architecture to turn your writing or newsletters into an effective marketing tool.